eigen-space/sse-emitter/README.md

 # About

-This is a simple SSE service.
+This is a simple SSE service which sends events.
 1. It generates ids for messages automatically
 2. It provides endless connection
 3. It reduces any delays in data transportation